5.7 “Learning to participate” through formal, non-formal and informal learning

 The Child and Youth Plan of the federation (Kinder- und Jugendplan des Bundes) is the programme for funding youth work and the work of youth organisations on a national level.
 Areas funded include youth education in political subjects.
 On a regional (Länder) level, the implementation acts to Book 8 of the Social Code (Sozialgesetzbuch Achtes Buch, SGB VIII) provide the basis for structural support and project funding in youth (association) work and other areas of child and youth services.
 See also Supporting Youth Organisations > Public financial support

-Book 8 of the Social Code – Children and Youth Services (Sozialgesetzbuch Achtes Buch – Kinder- und Jugendhilfe, SGB VIII) includes general statements and objectives on quality, but does not set out specific requirements or quality standards.
+Book 8 of the Social Code – Children and Youth Services (Sozialgesetzbuch Achtes Buch – Kinder- und Jugendhilfe, SGB VIII) includes general statements and objectives on quality.
 Specific quality requirements can be derived from Article 11 on youth work (Jugendarbeit).
 Article 11 says that youth work services should reflect the interests of young people, who should also have a say in their design, and that services should help to teach young people self-determination skills and motivate them to take social responsibility and get involved in social issues.
 Youth-led participation is the central quality aspect of child and youth organisation work.
 Youth group leaders (Jugendgruppenleiter-/innen), also called team leaders (Teamleiter/-innen), play a particularly important role in this regard.
 Their training has an impact on their work and thus the quality of participation.
 Training is completed in line with set standards.
 In 2009, the conference of youth ministers (Jugendministerkonferenz) adopted a catalogue of minimum requirements across Germany.
 The federal states also set supplementary quality standards on aspects such as the duration of training (nationwide: at least 30 hours, in some states up to 50 hours).
 Anyone who has completed training in line with the applicable standards can apply for the youth leader card (Jugendleiter/In-Card, Juleica).
 Juleica card holders are thus certified as meeting the quality and qualification requirements for voluntary youth work.
 The card can also be used as authentication to public bodies such as information and advice centres, youth institutions, the police and consulates.

 Safeguarding the quality of participatory processes in youth work means regularly taking a critical look at and reflecting on certain aspects, such as democratic decision-making structures (decision-making flexibility for young people, influence, low threshold of offers, opportunities to gain participation experience) or the framework for shaping participatory processes.